keplercore/X-ray-project/README.md

 <b> Problem </b>

-In the light of current epidemic a NN may come in handy to help radiologists, hence I decided to train a few models that would be a useful in this setting.
+In the light of current epidemic machine learning may come in handy to help radiologists, hence I decided to train a few models that would be a useful in this setting.
 I've set a goal of validation accuracy over 80%.

 <b> Data </b>